google-gemini/generative-ai-js/.changeset/five-spoons-matter.md

 "@google/generative-ai": minor
 ---

-Added `responseSchema` to `GenerationConfig` to allow for JSON schema reponses.
+Added `responseSchema` to `GenerationConfig` to allow user to provide a JSON schema when `responseMimeType` is set to JSON.